LukeOnuke/AdminTools/docs/Customatisation/script.md

  - `§cinvalid§9name§f.atsf`

-It is recomended by the atsf file convention to name your scripts with underscores to seperate words.
+It is recomended by the atsf file convention to name your scripts with big letters to seperate words.

 ## ATSF file convention